We all have different writing styles, but have you ever wondered whether your technique is influenced by your personality type?

-If you’re struggling to make headway on a writing project, think how you best work, how maybe a “weakness” could be a strength, and what’ll most help you finish – will it be a deadline?
+Firstly, take a look at the MBTI system on the Myers & Briggs Foundation website and discover your personality type.
+This is just a bit of fun, but it may give you an insight into what blocks you and what inspires you.
+If you’re struggling to make headway on a writing project, think how you work best, how maybe a “weakness” could be a strength, and what’ll help you finish most – will it be a deadline?
 Or a designated day of the week to write?

 I struggled for years as a writer.
 I wanted desperately to write a novel, but I couldn’t even write the first page.
 Then, when I finally worked up the courage to take a creative writing course in college, I failed miserably.
 I stopped writing altogether for seven years.